ZephyrTransport/governance/DRAFT governance.md

 -1 -- a negative vote

-The rules require that a negative vote includes an alternative proposal or a detailed explanation of the reasons for the negative vote.
+A negative vote must include an alternative proposal or a detailed explanation of the reasons for the negative vote.

 The community then tries to gather consensus on an alternative proposal that resolves the issue.
 In the great majority of cases, the concerns leading to the negative vote can be addressed.